-The way in which certain German managers try to handle the digitalization makes me wonder.
+The way certain German managers are trying to handle digitalization makes me wonder.

 From the perspective of their businesses, on the one hand.
 From their own perspective, on the other.

 Instead of living their own “digital dreams”, many seem to be suffering from digital trauma.

 That, at least, was my first thought upon seeing the results of the study “Leadership in the digital world – how are German companies positioned?” in my news stream.

 But let me go into the background story first.

 Boyden Executive Search and the EBS Business School have conducted the above survey among executive boards, managers and advisory boards.
 They surveyed a wide range of sectors, including both large corporations and medium-sized companies.

 - Have German CEOs recognized the possibilities inherent to the digitalization and adjusted their businesses accordingly?

 - In terms of their top managers, are these businesses in a good position to implement digital strategies?